madebymany/css-patterns/README.md

 });
 ```

-In your root stylesheet imply include the following:
+In your root stylesheet include the following:

 ```scss
 @import "patterns";